 1. Using a Code method

-In this method, all you need to do is remember the below string, or right it down at some place safe:
+In this method, all you need to do is remember the below string, or write it down at someplace safe:

 From now on, whenever you come across a web page, in which the right-click option has been disabled, just copy the above code, paste it in the browser address bar and hit enter.
 That’s it!